Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_overview/guide.en-gb.md

 ### Concepts

-The service is fully managed by OVHcloud and accessible through the S3<sup>1</sup> compatible API.
+The service is fully managed by OVHcloud and accessible through the S3-compatible API.

 ![Archive](images/restoring.PNG){.thumbnail}